Detroit Compuware Ambassadors: Second season

 Detroit used its first overall draft pick in 1991 to select Todd Harvey.
 The Ambassadors also selected Ryan Sittler (2nd round) and Anson Carter (14th) in the same draft, but both elected to play collegiate hockey.

 After dropping five in a row to start the season, Detroit won 7 of its next 9 games to enter November winning half their games.
 Although the Ambassadors were much improved, Rutherford decided to make a coaching change November 30 after a 7-5 loss in Niagara Falls.
 Coach Andy Weidenbach was let go.
 Detroit stood 11-16-0 at the time.
 Jim Rutherford moved behind the bench to coach the rest of the season.
 Rutherford played 13 seasons in the NHL as a goalie, spending most of his time with the Detroit Red Wings.

 Detroit finished with a record of 23-42-1.
 Pat Peake led the team in scoring again with 41 goals and 52 assists.
 Detroit made the last playoff spot in the Emms division finishing 7th place.
 Detroit bussed to Niagara Falls to start their first-ever playoff series against the second place Thunder.
 The Ambassadors nearly pulled off a major upset, taking a three-games-to-one lead in the series after a 5-3 victory over Niagara Falls March 19.
 But the Thunder came back to win the final three games of the series, including game seven in Niagara Falls, 7-2.

 After their second season was completed, the Compuware Ambassadors were renamed Detroit Junior Red Wings.

 NHL alumni

-Seven players from the Compuware Ambassadors OHL team went on to NHL careers.

 Pat Peake was the first draft pick in the history of the Compuware Ambassadors franchise, and his #14 was retired by the Whalers organization.
-Peake was chosen 14th overall in the 1st round of the 1991 NHL Entry Draft by the Washington Capitals.
+Peake was chosen 14th overall in the 1st round of the 1991 NHL entry draft by the Washington Capitals.

+Seven players from the Compuware Ambassadors played in the National Hockey League (NHL).